stretchyboy/ge2015_analysis/README.md

-# ge2015_analysis
+# UK General Election 2015 Analysis
-Code and data analysing the UK General Election Results May 2015
+D'Hondt Proportional Representation interpretation of the UK General Election Results May 2015

 GE2015_results.json - contains all the seats in the UK, the region they are in and the valid votes for each candidate.